jsdu/EtherscanClient/README.md

 }
 ```

-#### Get a list of 'Internal' Transactions for an address
+### Get a list of 'Internal' Transactions for an address
-NOTE: The same queries can be applied for normal transactions and internal transactions.
+**Note**: The same queries can be applied for normal transactions and internal transactions.
 This includes `address`, `startBlock`, `endBlock`, `page`, and `offset`
 ```swift
 client.getInternalTransaction() { result in